 Do names matter?
 Desperate Housewives chime in

 There’s this Desperate Housewives episode I vividly remember, where Susan Mayer, played by Teri Hatcher, just had a kid with, ironically, Mike Delfino.
-They’d decided on calling him Connor, but Mike’d recently discovered his heroic grandpa had died, and now he wanted to name the kid after him.
+They planned on calling the kid Connor.
+Recently, though, Mike’s heroic grandpa died, and now he wanted to name the kid after him.

 The grandparent’s name was archaic, old, tasted bad around the saliva in your mouth, it was (subjectively) ugly.
 With a not-so-quick Google search, I found out the name was Maynard.